ashtontheanalyst/PythonLLMs/ollamaTut/README.md

 ### Notes:
 - Hosts a local LLM model (TARGET is 'Model: Llama 3.1, Param: 8B, Size: 4.7Gb).
+- We also created our own tweaked version of Llama 3.1 that is instructed to act like Jane Grey from X-Men, it's called 'jane'.
 - When you download an LLM, it only pulls from internet that one time.
 From there, any requests, queries, or etc. will be pulled from the LLM that is hosted locally from that download.